 - Signing in and out when being away from the home

 A typical day in a sober living home usually begins with chores such as tidying the bedroom, cleaning the bathroom, or helping with breakfast.
-After that, there may be house meetings, Twelve-step meetings, mandatory drug tests, or counseling sessions either inside or outside the home.
+After that, there may be house meetings, twelve-step meetings, mandatory drug tests, or counseling sessions either inside or outside the home.

-Who are Sober Living Homes For?
+Who Lives in Sober Living Homes?